Delaware Route 1: Nassau to Dover Air Force Base

 Past this interchange, DE 1 crosses the Mispillion River into Kent County and continues northwest to an interchange with the eastern terminus of DE 14 serving downtown Milford.
 The road runs between businesses to the southwest and a wooded residential neighborhood to the northeast, reaching a southbound exit and a northbound exit and entrance with Northeast 10th Street; there is no access across DE 1 at this interchange.
-The route passes near more development before it comes to a southbound exit and northbound entrance with the northern terminus of US 113 and DE 1 Bus. at the northern end of Milford.
+The route passes near more development before it comes to a southbound exit and northbound entrance with the northern termini of US 113 and DE 1 Bus. at the northern end of Milford.
 Past this interchange, DE 1 becomes Bay Road and crosses Swan Creek to the east of Tub Mill Pond before it runs through a mix of farm fields and residential and commercial areas.
 The route reaches a partial cloverleaf interchange with Thompsonville Road and continues through farmland with some woods and development, crossing Old Baptist Church Branch.
 The road curves northwest and comes to an interchange with Frederica Road and Milford Neck Road as it passes southwest of the DE Turf Sports Complex and a park and ride lot that are served by the interchange; Frederica Road heads northwest to the town of Frederica.
 DE 1 bends to the north and bypasses Frederica to the east, crossing the Murderkill River in marshland.
-The route has an interchange with the eastern terminus of DE 12, which heads south into Frederica.
+The route has an interchange with the eastern terminus of DE 12, which heads south (west) into Frederica.
 The road runs north through agricultural areas, passing to the west of Barratt's Chapel, before it reaches the community of Little Heaven.
 Here, DE 1 comes to an interchange that connects to Bowers Beach Road, which leads east to the town of Bowers Beach along the Delaware Bay, and Clapham Road, which heads northwest toward the town of Magnolia and the community of Rising Sun; at this interchange, Old Beach Road serves as a service road to the west while Little Heaven Road serves as a service road to the east.
 Following this, the road runs through farmland with some woods before coming to a right-in/right-out interchange with Trap Shooters Road, a road that connects to Barkers Landing Road, which provides access to Magnolia.
 At this point, the route transitions into a four-lane freeway.
 DE 1 crosses the St. Jones River in marshland on the Barkers Landing Bridge and continues north to a diamond interchange with the southern terminus of DE 9, at which point it enters the city of Dover.
 At this interchange, the route turns northwest and passes between an asphalt plant and sand plant to the southwest and the runways of Dover Air Force Base to the northeast, with a southbound right-in/right-out serving the asphalt plant and sand plant.